maelafifi/xv6-Containerization-OS/README.md

 off limits to the user when working in a container environment.

 # Implementation
-Just all about all aspects of the project were built on the following struct:
+Just about all aspects of the project were built on the following struct:

 ##### struct container{
 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;int max_mem, max_proc, max_disk; // container consumption limits